ambakick/agi-hack-2025/README.md

 Remotion allows defining React components for each scene/slide and programmatically rendering a video file:
 - Create components like `<IntroScene>`, `<TopicSlide>`, `<OutroScene>`
 - Each component displays text and images timed to the audio
-- Audio track from ElevenLabs added as a layer for synchronization
+- Audio track from Google Cloud TTS added as a layer for synchronization
 - Transitions occur at segment boundaries

 #### Automation with AI